pkic/pqccm/_index.md

 ## FutureX

 Futurex offers a crypto-agile HSM and key management platform built for high performance and seamless migration to post-quantum cryptography.
 Our solution supports ML-DSA, ML-KEM and SLH-DSA in hybrid deployment mode.
 We provide full lifecycle key management, certificate issuance (including hybrid certificates), and operational support across on-prem, cloud, and virtualized environments.

+## Google

+The Google Chrome browser supports hybrid ML-KEM key exchange since Chrome 131.
+Starting with Chrome 150, release in June, ML-DSA certificates and signatures are supported.

 ## I4P
 Trident HSM is a general purpose network HSM developed by [I4P](https://www.i4p.com/) that received the Common Criteria (CC) EAL4+ (EN 419221-5 as well as EN 419241-2) certification.